 However, believers also consider the likelihood that this date was also chosen to thwart paganism’s influence.
 Instead of celebrating the sun, the day will be a celebration honoring and worshiping the holy Son.

 The Scriptures did not mention anything about the date of the birth of Jesus.
 During Constantine’s reign in the 4th century, the Roman church started celebrating December 25 as Christmas.
 He was the first Christian emperor and is said to be the one to have possibly weakened the traditions of pagans.
 The Christian historian Sextus Julius Africanus first identified this date as Jesus’ birth in 221.

 There are a lot of discussions, reasons, and traditions that revolve around the celebration of Christmas.
-But as we are ushering into this season, we must remember that we are not commemorating the date nor the holiday event.
+But as we usher into this season, we must remember that we are not commemorating the date or the holiday event.
 We are honoring the ultimate reason for our celebration, and that is Jesus.